 Console and PC launch simultaneously

 This goes without saying really, but we would love a simultaneous console and PC release for the next GTA game.
-We’re fed up with waiting for the PC port to drop – the GTA 5 PC edition still hasn’t arrived, with the wait time now well over a year from the original release.

 The addition of a first-person perspective in GTA 5 added a poignant layer of realism to the experience, so imagine this in virtual reality.
 Such a feature might prove controversial, but it would certainly feel like a substantial stepping stone for a medium still in its infancy.
 Exploring an expansive open world without restrictions in VR would be simply mind-blowing, and we’d love to see Rockstar take a stab at it.